-Our membership comprises of almost 900 community, voluntary and charitable organisations, as well a number of academic bodies and for-profit organisations that are associated with the sector.
+Our membership comprises in excess of 1,300 community, voluntary and charitable organisations, as well a number of academic bodies and for-profit organisations that are associated with the sector.

 The organisation is governed by a board of 15 volunteers, who represent a broad cross-section of the community and voluntary sector.

-The Wheel currently employs ten permanent staff who are based in our offices at 48 Fleet Street, Dublin 2.
+The Wheel currently employs over a dozen members of staff who are based in our offices at 48 Fleet Street, Dublin 2.

 Deirdre Garvey - Chief Executive Officer

-Deirdre Garvey is the founding Chief Executive Officer of The Wheel (in the role since October 2000) and has overseen The Wheel’s growth from a concept to a national network of several thousands, including almost 900 member organisations.
+Deirdre Garvey is the founding Chief Executive Officer of The Wheel and has overseen The Wheel’s establishment and growth to the national network of several thousands it is today with over 1,300 member organisations.

 Prior to joining The Wheel, Deirdre was Director of Development (Fundraising) at The Barretstown Gang Camp in Kildare where she worked for five years.
-Before moving into full-time work in the Community and Voluntary Sector, Deirdre worked in the private sector, holding several managerial posts in the hi-tech field in Germany.
+Before moving into full-time work in the community and voluntary sector, Deirdre worked in the private sector, holding several managerial posts in the hi-tech field in Germany.
 Having studied science for her bachelors degree in 1986, she completed a Masters in Business Administration in 2003.
+Email Deirdre.